The six Cs you need to successfully start up a new business are:

 - scribing and writing selection, procurement and referee reports

-- providing self-publishing services to authors, businesses and organisations from handwritten manuscript through to printed book stage, including: project planning, budget, typing, editing, proofreading, graphic design, printer liaison.
+- providing self-publishing services to authors, businesses and organisations from handwritten manuscript through to printed book stage, including: project planning, budget, typing, editing, proofreading, graphic design, printer quotes and liaison.
+We specialise in producing memoirs and life stories, local histories, and minority voices.